-Ambergris Caye, although Belize’s largest island, is still only forty miles in length from top to bottom, and about a mile wide.
-Probably the most popular method of conveyance on Ambergris Caye is golf cart, but you may prefer to use the inexpensive local taxi service, bicycles or just hoof it.
-San Pedro Town is located at the Southern end of the island, and is the largest settlement by far, although there are several resorts and smaller villages.
-Taxi fares are quite inexpensive, and depending on where you are staying it likely won’t cost you any more than $10USD to get wherever you need to go.
+Ambergris Caye is Belize’s largest island.
+The island is only forty miles in length from top to bottom, and about a mile wide.
+The most popular method to get around on Ambergris Caye is by golf cart.
+Some prefer to use an inexpensive local taxi service, bicycles or to just walk.
+San Pedro Town is located at the Southern end of the island.
+Taxi fares are quite inexpensive.
+Usually it won’t cost you any more than $10USD to get wherever you need to go depending on where you are staying.

-Here are a list of some companies that rent golf carts, although if you are staying at a resort this can be easily managed by your concierge or hotel liaison, as can be bicycle rentals if that is what you prefer.
-Most rental companies are quite small and do not have websites for online bookings, but through the local tourist center or the hotel are easily arranged.
+Here are a list of some companies that rent golf carts and bicycles.
+If you are staying at a resort, you may choose to ask the concierge as they will likely make a recommendation.
+Most rental companies are quite small and do not have websites for online bookings.
+Reservations can also be made though the local tourist center or your hotel.

 Whatever your style, Ambergris Caye has the perfect place for you to hang your hat.
 From beachside hostels to five star luxury, spa resorts, residential villas and condos, you’ll find beauty and value pretty much everywhere you look.